companieshouse/innovation-curious-coffee/README.md

 Note: **Not currently used**

-To build the docker image, use the production dockerfile located at `docker/Dockerfile`.
+To build the docker image, use the production docker file located at `docker/Dockerfile`.

 To build the docker image run the following command in the root of the repository: